logzio/logz-docs/_source/logzio_collections/_prometheus-sources/prometheus-cloudwatch-exporter.md

 <!-- tab:start -->
 <div id="cloudwatch">

 This integration allows you to run a Cloudwatch exporter as a Docker container with both environment variables and a configuration file to send Cloudwatch metrics to your Logz.io account.
-Please not that the envorinment variables will always overwrite variables specified in the configuration file in case the variables overlap.
+Please note that the envorinment variables will always overwrite variables specified in the configuration file in case the variables overlap.

 <div class="tasklist">